thejaminator/blog/content/post/serimats_experience.md

 +++

-This post may be interesting for people who
+This post may be interest people who
 - are interested in getting into AI alignment / the MATS program
-- are interested in how I benefited / grew in the period
+- are interested in the soft skills that I've found valuable in developing when working on a research project

 Background